kubernetes-sigs/ibm-vpc-block-csi-driver/README.md

    You can push the driver image to [docker.io](https://hub.docker.com/)  registry or [IBM public registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview#registry_regions_local) under your namespace.

-   For IBM registry:
+   For pushing to IBM registry:

-   Create Image pull secret in your cluster
+   Create an image pull secret in your cluster

    1. Review and retrieve the following values for your image pull secret.